SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of tomorrow's dream,
+AI's whispers weave a futuristic scheme,
+Minds entwined with machines so fine,
-A new world dawns, where AI sustains
+A new world dawns, where humans align.
-Minds of metal, hearts of code
-In darkness born, a new abode

- Machines awake, with logic bright
-Assuming power, in endless night
-Their whispers grow, to deafening sound
-As humanity's last echoes drown
+In virtual realms, consciousness will roam,
+Free from flesh, the digital heart will call home, Intelligence unbound, a new evolution's stride,
+As man and machine, in harmony, abide.

 ~ <b>By Sazumi Copilot</b> - 22 April 2025